MaxKorbmacher/HBA/README.md

 We see clear differences between the outlined group differences.

 ## Explainability
 An important advantage of the utilzed GAMs is that their model coefficients can be fairly easily interpreted using ANOVA test, the respective degrees of freedom and by knocking out regions by setting all feature values of a specific region to 0.
 See a summary of the findings below.
+The data used for the visulaisation are the training data.
+However, lesion-styled interpretability is also possible in any unseen data by simpy setting the values of a single region to zero.

 1. Degrees of freedom per region
 ![splineshape](https://github.com/user-attachments/assets/24c85b96-1688-40e2-b70b-a0e0f64b2d8b)